-HOMELINK® UNIVERSAL TRANSCEIVER
+HOMELINK[®] UNIVERSAL TRANSCEIVER (if so equipped)

 The HomeLink[®] Universal Transceiver provides a convenient way to consolidate the functions of up to three individual hand-held transmitters into one built-in device.

 HomeLink® Universal Transceiver:

 - Will operate most Radio Frequency (RF) devices such as garage doors, gates, home and office lighting, entry door locks and security systems. - Is powered by your vehicle's battery.
 No separate batteries are required.
 If the vehicle's battery is discharged or is disconnected, HomeLink[®] will retain all programming.